Find out how Income Tax and National Insurance contributions rules work for share fishermen.

 Fishermen employed under a contract of service aren’t share fishermen.

 A share fisherman is classed as self-employed.
-You must register with HMRC as self-employed within 3 months of when you first started fishing.
+You must register as self-employed with HM Revenue and Customs within 3 months of when you first started fishing.

 Fill in a Self Assessment tax return

 You must fill in a Self Assessment tax return each year.
-This is so that you can declare all of your income from any source (ie, self-employment, employment and Job Seeker’s Allowance etc) and claim any business expenses.
+This is so that you can declare all of your income from any source, for example, self-employment, employment and Jobseeker’s Allowance, and claim any business expenses.
 You must keep business records to support information you put in your tax return.